-Check out our books on leadership and mentoring
+Check out our books on faculty development, leadership and mentoring

 Charting Your Path to Full: A Guide for Women Associate Professors

 Institutions, faculty, and students benefit when women academics advance in their careers, yet research shows that women academics are more likely to stall at the associate professor stage of their careers than men.
 Charting Your Path to Full is a data- and literature-informed resource aimed at helping women in the professoriate excel in their careers, regardless of discipline and institution type.
 Vicki L. Baker draws on human resources, organizational studies, and positive organizational psychology to help women first focus on their joy as the primary driver of career and personal pursuits, and provides action steps, “To Do” lists, and additional tools and resources to lay out a clear step-by-step approach to help women academics reach their goals.
 Baker’s wealth of consulting and research insights provides a compelling and accessible approach to supporting women as they re-envision their careers.

 The Mentor’s Guide: Five Steps to Build a Successful Mentor Program

 The definitive resource that pulls together evidence from psychology, education, and organizational studies, This fully updated second edition translates research into practice and serves as a practical handbook on how to set up, run, and evaluate any mentoring program.

 Developing Faculty in Liberal Arts Colleges: Aligning Individual Needs and Organizational Goals (The American Campus)